can dogs eat hummus

 What Should You Do If your Dog accidentally Ate some Hummus?

-If you are sure that your dog accidentally got and ate hummus, more than recommended then immediately get in touch with your veterinarian.
+If you are sure that your dog accidentally ate some hummus, more than recommended then immediately get in touch with your veterinarian.
 The center will give you further instructions on what to do next, but it is highly advisable to bring the dog in for examination.

-Hummus can lead to problems that were mentioned above. they are not safe at all for your dog to consume.
+Hummus can lead to problems that were mentioned above.
+It is not safe at all for your dog to consume.
 So, if you think your dog potentially ate hummus make sure to contact your vet immediately.

 Best Homemade Dog Hummus Recipe